XuminGaoGithub/XuminGaoGithub.github.io/_pages/indoor_mobile_robot.md

 <p style="margin-top:5px; text-align: justify; text-justify: inter-word; text-align-last: left;">
-This autonomous mobile platform served as a foundational basis for my subsequent Master’s research, providing support for studies such as <a href="https://xueshu.baidu.com/ndscholar/browse/detail?paperid=16760eu011440cd03c1b0ce0ax126705&site=xueshu_se"
+This autonomous mobile platform served as a foundational basis for my subsequent Master’s research, providing support for studies such as <a href="https://github.com/XuminGaoGithub/An-algorithm-of-extracting-line-feature-of-laser-radar-combined-with-SVM/tree/main"
      target="_blank"
      style="color:#1a0dab; text-decoration:underline;">
-    An algorithm of Extracting Line Feature of Laser Radar Combined with SVM </a> and <a href="https://iopscience.iop.org/article/10.1088/1742-6596/1651/1/012142/meta" target="_blank"
+    line feature extraction of laser radar and indoor local structured environment recognition using line features </a>, and <a href="https://iopscience.iop.org/article/10.1088/1742-6596/1651/1/012142/meta" target="_blank"
      style="color:#1a0dab; text-decoration:underline;">
-    Real-time indoor semantic map construction combined with the lightweight object detection network </a>
+    indoor object detection and semantic map construction. </a>